Cyberwarfare: the cybernetic war between states. Famous cases

 According to Symantec, Shamoon suddenly came back in November 2016 and was then used again in an attack on 23 January 2017.
 It was called Shamoon 2.

 >> FlashStart prevents users from navigating towards malicious websites as well as unsuitable or distracting contents ?
-Request a quote
+Request a quotation or try it now

 5. Russia against Ukraine